Club Cinq-Sept fire

 The Club Cinq-Sept fire was a major blaze at a nightclub just outside Saint-Laurent-du-Pont, Isère, France, on Sunday, 1 November 1970.
-The catastrophe claimed the lives of 146 people, almost all of whom were aged between 17 and 30.
+The fire claimed the lives of 146 people, almost all of whom were aged between 17 and 30.
 The scale of the disaster shocked the country.
 Subsequent official enquiries revealed a catalogue of shortcomings, oversights and evasions with regard to fire safety at both local and département level.
 Criminal charges were brought against a number of people; some received suspended jail sentences.

 Venue

 The Club Cinq-Sept (or Club 5–7), which was situated in a relatively isolated location 1.5 miles (2.4 km) from Saint-Laurent-du-Pont, opened for business in April 1970.
-It was housed within a newly constructed large, open-plan windowless structure with external walls built of breeze blocks supporting a corrugated iron roof.
+It was housed within a newly constructed large, open-plan windowless structure with external walls built of cinder blocks supporting a corrugated iron roof.
 The main entrance to the club was via a spiked full-height turnstile.
 The ground floor housed a dance floor, bar and restaurant, with simulated grottos constructed of polyurethane and papier-mâché around the walls.
 A single spiral staircase led to a gallery which ran right round the building and contained more alcoves and grottos.
 The roof was supported by pillars which were decorated with various flammable materials.

 The Club Cinq-Sept quickly established itself as a popular draw for young people in the region, attracting customers from Saint-Laurent-du-Pont, the nearby towns of Chambéry and Voiron, and the city of Grenoble, 20 miles (32 km) away.